How to make your UIS-themed website accessible

-- As you build out your new website, you can follow the Getting Started checklist to make sure your content is accessible.
+- As you build out your new website, you can follow the Getting Started with Accessibility guide above to make sure your content is accessible.
 There’s no need to worry about the template; Web Services will take care of it!

 - Web Services will review your site for accessibility issues before launch.
 Once all the issues are taken care of, your website can launch.